Meyer Lemon Pancakes

 - In a small saucepan, add the butter and melt completely.
 Remove from heat.

-- Slowly add in the melted butter, whisking to combine completely.
+- Add in the melted butter and whisk to combine completely.

 - Serve immediately with fresh blueberries and maple syrup.